1. Jainism was founded by__________.

 Explanation: Despite small numbers, they are highly influential economically and culturally.

-94. The Jain community is especially prominent in:
+94. The Jain community is especially prominent in__________.

 A) Banking and trade